 Click below to see our interactive dashboards for different use cases

 For insurance companies to stay profitable, they need to keep constant track of the claims being made for their different policies.

-Interactive dashboard to see performance of different brands, profile buyer segments and understand the sales funnel.
+Interactive dashboard to see the performance of different brands, profile buyer segments, and understand the sales funnel.

 Churn prediction model which assists telecom operators to predict customers who are most likely subject to churn.

 This dashboard provides an overview of a company’s insurance claims metrics.
 With this dashboard, viewers can answer the following questions:

 This dashboard can help retailers suggest cross-selling and up-sells based on inventory levels and product wise purchase details.
 With this dashboard, Marketing Executives of firms can answer the following questions.

 This dashboard can help telecom companies to retain their customers from churning to another mobile operator.
 With this dashboard, Marketing Executives can answer the following questions: